Zhendong-Wang/Diffusion-GAN/README.md

 python train.py --outdir=training-runs --data="~/cifar10.zip" --gpus=4 --cfg cifar --kimg 50000 --target 0.45 --d_pos first --noise_sd 0.5
 ```
 We follows the `config` setting from [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada-pytorchhttps://github.com/NVlabs/stylegan2-ada-pytorch)
 and refer to them for more details.
-The other major hyperparameters are listed below.
+The other major hyperparameters are listed and discussed below:
 * `--target` the discriminator target, which balances the level of diffusion intensity.
-* `--aug` domain-specific image augmentation, such as ada and differentiable augmentation, which is used for evaluate complementariness with diffusion.
+* `--aug` domain-specific image augmentation, such as ADA and Differentiable Augmentation, which is used for evaluate complementariness with diffusion.
-* `--noise_sd` diffusion noise standard deviation.
+* `--noise_sd` diffusion noise standard deviation, which is set as 0.05 in our case.
 * ` --ts_dist` t sampling distribution, $\pi(t)$ in paper.

+We evaluated two `t` sampling distribution `['priority', 'uniform']`,
+where `'priority'` denotes the Equation (11) in paper and `'uniform'` denotes random sampling.
+In most cases, `priority` works slightly better, while in some cases, such as FFHQ,
+`'uniform'` is better.

 ## Sampling and Evaluation with our checkpoints
-We provide the Diffusion-GAN checkpoints below:
+We provide our Diffusion-GAN checkpoints below:

 | Model | Dataset | Resolution |  FID  | model |
 |:---:|:---:|:---:|:-----:| :---:|